JaKooLit/Debian-Hyprland/README.md

 ## Debian 13 Trixie and SID and Ubuntu 23.10 Mantic Minotaur Hyprland Install Script

+# ♨️♨️♨️ ATTENTION ♨️♨️♨️ 06 Dec 2023
+- Recent hyprland release v0.33.0, needed a newer libdrm and Debian dont have newer libdrm yet on their repo.
+That is why for now, the hyprland version to be installed with this script is v0.32.3

 ### ⚠️ Pre-requisites and VERY Important! ###
 - Do not run this installer as sudo or as root
 - This Installer requires a user with a priviledge to install packages